Advice > Product management

 1. Launching pad for PM/tech career: Meta brings in entry-level candidates from a variety of backgrounds (not just engineers and developers) and gives them exposure to high-impact projects.
 So if you want to pursue a career in tech, the RPM program is one of the best launching pads you'll find.

-2. 6-figure salary: Meta pays their RPMs VERY well, and you'll probably be making a salary of $110k-130k+, depending on location and when you're hired.
+2. 6-figure salary: Meta pays their RPMs VERY well.
+You'll probably be making a salary of around $157K a year, depending on location and when you're hired.

 3. Research trip and community events: As part of the program, you'll also get to go on a 2-week research trip somewhere in the world.
 This could be a great opportunity to experience a new place for free.
 There are also ongoing events (including a holiday party) organized for RPMs and RPM alumni.